-And don't forget - program staff are available to discuss your project ideas with you and to look over a draft of your preliminary proposal.
-To take advantage of this opportunity, you must email a draft of your proposal no later than end of day on Friday, September 2nd.
+24:35 And don't forget, program staff are available to discuss your project ideas with you and to look over a draft of your preliminary proposal.
+To take advantage of this opportunity, you must e-mail the draft of your proposal no later than end of day on Friday, September 1st.
 One draft submission is the limit for each proposal.
-You are more than welcome and even encouraged to email or contact us well in advance of that deadline.

-Thank you for joining us for this presentation and we look forward to hearing from you soon.
+You are more than welcome and even encouraged to e-mail or contact us well in advance of that deadline.
+25:02 Thank you for joining us for this presentation and we look forward to hearing from you soon.